Updated: Jan 22

-At the time that I do the redirect the pups had been at liberty with the flock for about three minutes.
+At the time that I did the redirect, the pups had been at liberty with the flock for about three minutes.
 We started at the back fence coming towards the camera while the flock moved ahead of us.
 They slowed and stopped along the driveway.
 The Maremma pup went to investigate them.
-She approached them slowly but they cantered away from her; not her fault, this flock is very reactive.
+She approached them slowly, but they cantered away from her; not her fault, this flock is very reactive.

 I spoke to her brightly, in a singsong fashion.
 She glanced at me.
 I used my verbal marker word, quickly followed by the click.
 The click stops the behavior.
-As she turned to us to get her promised treat she was getting tons of verbal praise from Kathy and me.
-Both Kathy and I have chicken in our pouches; I clicked but Kathy paid.
+As she turned to us to get her promised treat, she was getting tons of verbal praise from my assistant and me.
+Both of us had chicken in our pouches; I clicked, but my assistant paid.
 That was the pup's choice.

 Interrupt: Me speaking to her.